MattPicDev/mtg-collection-builder/README.md

     - Updated CSV import/export tests for dual quantity behavior
     - All 46 unit tests now pass, ensuring code quality and regression prevention
     - Established practice of including test updates in same commit as functional changes

+39. **"on the Collection page, the Estimated value should ignore bulk cards.
+Let's define 'bulk' as any card that's not worth at least $1 individually.
+So, that number should only include the sum of cards that are not worth $1 individually. as always, update tests and the readme, and include all of that in the same commit."**
+    - Modified collection estimated value calculation to exclude bulk cards (< $1 individually)
+    - Updated `get_collection_summary()` to apply $1.00 minimum threshold for both regular and foil cards
+    - Enhanced Collection view UI to indicate "$1+ only" and add tooltip explaining bulk exclusion
+    - Added comprehensive test coverage for bulk card filtering logic
+    - Updated existing collection summary tests to verify mixed-value card calculations
+    - Added dedicated `test_bulk_card_filtering()` test to ensure $0.50 cards excluded, $1.50+ included
+    - All 48 unit tests pass with new bulk filtering functionality
+    - Provides more accurate collection valuation by focusing on cards with meaningful market value
+    - Updated README with bulk filtering feature documentation and technical implementation details

 ### Key Features Developed
 - **Python Flask web application** with responsive Bootstrap UI